thornjad/aero/README.md

 > "Emacs is a great operating system, lacking only a decent editor." — ancient Vi proverb

 Emacs keybindings belong in the dark ages where they originated.
 They might work for RMS, but I can only hold `CTRL` for so long.
-Instead, Aero makes extensive use of [Evil](https://github.com/emacs-evil/evil), providing the user with modifier-key-free modal editing, though the majority of Emacs bindings remain available..
+Instead, Aero makes extensive use of [Evil](https://github.com/emacs-evil/evil), providing the user with modifier-key-free modal editing, though the majority of Emacs bindings remain available.

 ### Spacemacs-like leader keys